A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Linear algebraic systems

 and the condition number of this matrix is

 With the CHDG method, the local matrix corresponding to Problem~\ref{pbm:CHDG:local} reads

 and the condition number of this matrix is

 The condition number of the HDG local matrix is always the largest.
-In addition, this matrix becomes ill-conditioned as $\kappa h$ goes to zero, while the CHDG local matrix stays well-conditioned with $\mathrm{cond}(\matalg{A}_\text{loc})\approx 2$ for small values of $\kappa h$.
+In addition, this matrix becomes ill-conditioned as $\kappa h$ goes to zero, whereas the CHDG local matrix stays well-conditioned with $\mathrm{cond}(\matalg{A}_\text{loc})\approx 2$ for small values of $\kappa h$.
 Although this simple setting is not representative of practical situations, it already highlights the influence of the variables used in the hybridization on the conditioning of the local matrices.

 To continue the study, we consider a non-structured mesh for the unit square $\Omega={]0,1[^2}$.
-This mesh is made of 944 triangles with a characteristic length $h$ close to $0.05$.
+This mesh is made of 1478 triangles and the length of the longest edge is close to $h_{\max}=0.05$.
 The condition number of the corresponding local element-wise systems is computed for both HDG and CHDG, with different polynomial degrees $p=1,2,3$ and different wavenumbers $\kappa$.

-The maximum condition number is plotted as a function of $1/(\kappa h)$ on Figure~\ref{fig:num:condLoc} for the different configurations.
-We observe that the condition number increases linearly with $1/(\kappa h)$ in all the cases, except for CHDG with $p=1$.
+The maximum condition number is plotted as a function of $1/(\kappa h_{\max})$ on Figure~\ref{fig:num:condLoc} for the different configurations.
+The value $1/(\kappa h_{\max})$ is a measure of the mesh density in the denser region of the mesh.
+We observe that the condition number increases linearly with $1/(\kappa h_{\max})$ in all the cases, except for CHDG with $p=1$.
 Therefore, refining the mesh for a given wavenumber, or using a smaller wavenumber with a given mesh, increases the condition number of the local matrices.
 Comparing the results with the HDG and CHDG methods for a given polynomial degree $p$, we observe that the condition number is always higher with HDG than with CHDG.
 Increasing $p$ increases the condition number in all the cases.